Accessing Nextcloud files using WebDAV

 Accessing files using WinSCP

-WinSCP is an open source free SFTP client, FTP client, WebDAV client, S3 client and SCP client for Windows.
+WinSCP is an open source free SFTP, FTP, WebDAV, S3, and SCP client for Windows.
 Its main function is file transfer between a local and a remote computer.
-Beyond this, WinSCP offers scripting and basic file manager functionality.
+Beyond this, WinSCP offers scripting and basic file management functionality.

-To run WinSCP on Linux, download wine through your distribution’s package manager, then run it via: wine WinSCP.exe.
+To run WinSCP on Linux, download wine through your distribution’s package manager, then run it with the command:

 To connect to Nextcloud: